prettore/Availability_in_SDTN/README.md

 The script enables the nodes to switch their wireless interfaces from managed mode to ad-hoc mode whenever they are disrupted from the infrastructure.
 In ad-hoc mode the nodes use OLSR to establish a communication channel to prevent the data flow from being disrupted.

+In this version there are two different approaches implemented for the script that decides when to switch between managed to ad-hoc mode.
+The first version is based on the mobile node(s) monitoring the RSSI of the CP that has to be connected for the managed network mode.
+The RSSI based approach is a stand-alone experiment and can be used directly.
+The second version uses mobility predictions for the mobile nodes to decide ahead of time when a disruption of the CP connection will occur.
+This approach is designed to be used together with [https://github.com/prettore/CAMS](https://github.com/prettore/CAMS), i.e., as input for this experiment the resulting output files from CAMS can be used.
+How to use the two experiments is explained in two separate subsections [here (RSSI)](#rssi-based-approach) and [here (mobility prediction)](#mobility-prediction-based-approach).
+Before using it we recommend reading [the setup instructions](#getting-started) which apply to both experiments.

 ## Virtual Presentation

 [![N|Solid](https://cdn.iconscout.com/icon/free/png-256/social-334-116368.png)](https://youtu.be/o5MBS2nbPUA)